JaeyeopC/TUM_Entrance_Essay/README.md

 ## TUM Admission Essay – Trustworthy Machine Learning

-This repository contains an essay written for my application to the Technical University of Munich (TUM).
+This repository contains an essay written for my application to the Technical University of Munich (TUM) in 2021.

 **Topic**
 “Explaining what learned models predict: In which cases can we trust machine learning models, and when is caution required?”